Skip to main content

 • Business interruption calculation (if you require cover)

-• Copy of the property insurance policy to establish the level of cyber exclusion that applies
+• Copy of the property insurance policy to establish the level of cyber exclusion which applies

-• Completion of the Marsh Online Cyber Self-Assessment (if you are also seeking traditional cyber insurance).
+• Completion of the Marsh Cyber Self-Assessment Portal (if you are also seeking traditional cyber insurance).

-While insurers have taken steps to clarify coverage parameters, the broad exclusions favoured in many traditional property and casualty policies have ignored the essential role of technology in businesses.
-Although there are options for addressing cyber property damage risk, these solutions may not be suitable for all businesses in every instance.
+As technology becomes increasingly integral to business operations, insurers and regulators have recognised the need to address a silent cyber gap that has emerged in insurance policies.
+While insurers have taken steps to clarify coverage parameters, the broad exclusions favoured in many policies have ignored the essential role of technology in businesses.
+Although there are options for managing cyber risk, these should be carefully examined alongside a company’s overall risk profile and the market in which a company operates, amongst other policy considerations.

 Talk to our cyber specialists